Deep-Jiwan/FileManagementTools/MakePDF/ReadMe.md

 This script uses 2 python modules that you may need to install if you plan to develop this script

-pip install pillow
+/pip install pillow

-pip install pypdf2
+/pip install pypdf2

 I have made a exe, but that should only work in windows.
 The python sript does work in Mac machine but i have no idea how to make the executable.